ngminteck/AiMeiMei/AiMeiMei-Photo-Editor/README.md

 Ensure that these shortcut keys function correctly.

 ## Features
-- Photo Quality Score (Need to Integrate)
+- NIMA Score (Need to Impleemnt)
 - Instagram Filters
-- Super-Resolution Real-ESRGAN
+- Super-Resolution
-- Human Segmentation U2Net (Need to Intergrate)
+- Human Segmentation (Need to Intergrate)
-- Inpainting ControlNet & LAMA (Need to Integrate)
+- Inpainting (Need to Implement)
-- Anomly Detection PatchCore/ Fastflow
-- Deep Image Harmonization